 In spite of the fact that the Taycan is being propelled by electric motors, some prototypes Porsche is testing do have exhaust pipes in order to fool reporters.
 The manufacturer from Stuttgart recently tested two Taycans of this kind in Norway’s ice and snow.
 What a great trick.
 But reporter Simon Alvaréz did not fall for that one anyway, when he took good shots of them.

-Porsche calls its e-model a “tribute to tomorrow”, and it seems they are not exaggerating a bit.
+Porsche calls its e-model a “tribute to tomorrow”, and it seems they are not exaggerating, not even a bit.
 The Taycan will accelerate to 100 km/h (62 mph) in 3.5 seconds.
 It will reach 200 km/h (124 mph) faster than average cars need to get to 100.
 And all of this without blowing any CO2 or dangerous Diesel particles into the air.

 Forget the 600 HP it puts on the asphalt or its maximum speed of 250 km/h (155 mph).
 What counts is the range.
 Porsche says the latter is more than 500 km (310 miles).
 This is what makes the Taycan a strong contender for the best electric vehicle on the market.
 The manufacturer says, the batteries can be loaded to a level of 80 percent within 15 minutes.

 So Tesla has a good network of loading stations in the United States?
 Maybe.
 But so does Porsche.
 The Germans signed a deal with Electrify America which gives Taycan owners the right to load their luxury vehicles pretty much anywhere.
 “Coast-to-coast travel” was therefore possible, the German manufacturer announced.
-Who would not want to get his or her kicks on Route 66 with something this elegant and sexy?
+Who would not want to get his or her kicks on Route 66 with something this elegant, sexy and green?

 The Taycan is a two-in-one vehicle.
 It is a sports car, but also a luxury sedan with ample room for four people, in spite of being only 130 centimeters (51 inches) high.
 A delivery van is the only thing the Taycan is not.